Explicit Convergence Rates of Greedy and Random Quasi-Newton Methods: Preliminaries

 Next, we introduce some common definitions used in this paper below. \begin{definition}[Strongly convex and smooth] A twice differentiable function $f\colon \sR^{d}\to \sR$ is $\mu$-strongly convex and $L$-smooth ($\mu, L > 0$), if

 Additionally, the condition number of a $\mu$-strongly convex and $L$-smooth function is $\varkappa := L/\mu$. \end{definition}

-We also need the same assumption \textit{strongly self-concordant} followed by \citet{rodomanov2021greedy}. \citet[Section 4]{rodomanov2021greedy} have already mentioned several properties and examples of strongly self-concordant functions, such as a strongly convex function with Lipschitz continuous Hessians. \begin{definition}[Strongly self-concordant] A twice differentiable function $f\colon \sR^{d}\to \sR$ is $M$-strongly self-concordant ($M>0$), if the Hessians are close to each other in the sense that
+We also need the same assumption of \textit{strongly self-concordancy} followed by \citet{rodomanov2021greedy}.
+And \citet[Section 4]{rodomanov2021greedy} have already mentioned several properties and examples of strongly self-concordant functions, such as a strongly convex function with Lipschitz continuous Hessians. \begin{definition}[Strongly self-concordant] A twice differentiable function $f\colon \sR^{d}\to \sR$ is $M$-strongly self-concordant ($M>0$), if the Hessians are close to each other in the sense that

 \end{definition}

 Finally, we recall the rate of convergence used in this paper. \begin{definition}[R-Linear/Superlinear convergence] Suppose a scalar sequence $\{x_k\}$ converges to $0$ with

 Now suppose another sequence $\{y_k\}$ converges to $y^*$ and satisfies that $|y_k-y^*|\leq |x_k|, \forall k \geq 0$.
 We say $\{y_k\}$ converges superlinearly if and only if $q=0$, linearly if and only if $q \in (0, 1)$. \end{definition}